 Once we had exhausted the list provided in the booklet the boys started to take it in turns to create the “craziest” visions they could and proceeded to walk round the front room bumping into things and laughing at each other.

-Despite my initial reservations this game was great for teaching science, we discussed how eye sight works, what it would be like to be colour blind and partially sighted and had lots of discussions about animals – how they see and if we think their behaviour can be explained by this new knowledge.
+Despite my initial reservations through others’ eyes is great for teaching science.
+We discussed how eye sight works, what it would be like to be colour blind and partially sighted and had lots of discussions about animals – how they see and if we think their behaviour can be explained by this new knowledge.
 For example by son told me about how if you happen to get caught by a shark you should punch it on the nose (don’t ask) having now seen how a shark has no vision directly in front of them this fun fact now makes perfect sense and he will definitely use this info should he need it!

 Through Others’ Eyes by Brainstorm Toys is easy to use and can help teach primary school science.
 It can be picked up and used for quick 10 minute fillers throughout the day or played with for a lot longer like we did.
 I also think you could easily link this to more full on research sessions and lesson plans if you wanted to and it is a great resource to have in your home schooling kit.